 Homily of the Holy Father

-After the proclamation of the Gospel, Pope Francis pronounced his homily.
+During the Eucharistic Celebration, after the proclamation of the Gospel, the Holy Father pronounced the homily.

-The following is the homily pronounced by the Holy Father during the Eucharistic celebration, and the final greeting addressed to those present at the end of the Holy Mass:
+The following is the homily pronounced by the Pope during the Holy Mass and his words of greeting at the end of the Eucharistic Celebration:

 Homily of the Holy Father